 Ability to independently research literature on a given theme;

 To understand (recent) geological climate fluctuations and their relationship to present climate change and climate forecasts;

 Ability to critically assess current research on climate fluctuations, present the outcome, and voice one’s own properly argumented opinion;

-Ability to present a written essay and an oral paper on a theme that contains a critical assessment of the literature, and includes the student’s own properly argumented opinion.
+Ability to present and write a thematic essay that contains a critical assessment of the literature, and includes the student’s own properly argumented opinion;

-report such reviews in writing in an esay;
+Ability to report such reviews in writing in an essay;

 Mode of instruction